 Dr. Bailey-Dorton is medical director for Cancer Survivorship & Integrative Oncology at Carolinas HealthCare System’s Levine Cancer Institute.
 She is a 12-year cancer survivor, climbed Kilimanjaro with the inaugural LIVESTRONG Survivor Summit in 2012 and has biked from South Carolina to Texas as part of Palmetto Peloton Project’s Challenge to Conquer Cancer.
 A graduate of Appalachian State University, she received a master of science in public health from the University of North Carolina at Chapel Hill and a doctor of medicine degree from East Carolina School of Medicine.

 Justin is an attorney with the law firm of Bingham Greenebaum Doll in Indianapolis, IN.
 His practice focuses on economic development, real estate and government services.
 Prior to entering private practice, he served in state government at the Indiana Economic Development Corporation and the Office of Management and Budget.
 He has also worked in the U.S. House of Representatives and the Office of the United States Trade Representative.
 He earned his law degree from the Indiana University Robert H. McKinney School of Law in 2015 and Bachelor of Arts degrees in Government and Psychology from the College of William and Mary in 2006.
-Justin is a cancer survivor and became involved with 24 Foundation in 2013, where he rode with his doctor’s and other staff on IU Simon Cancer Center team, the Pedaling Cures.
+Justin is a cancer survivor and became involved with 24 Foundation in 2013, where he rode with his doctors and other staff on the IU Simon Cancer Center team, The Pedaling Cures.